ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     views.py
 ```

-Inside the `models.py` file, there is only the import line `from django.db import models`.
+Inside the `models.py` file, there is the import line `from django.db import models`.
 Add the following code to it.

 ```python
     class Fish(models.Model):